kheire007/location/README.md

 location/rent
 rent a bike and motors
 easy install
-put this in your ressource start it and enjoy to use.
+put this in your ressource start it enjoy to use.